dantapia17/InlineTech-Revenue-Retention-Insights/README.md

-# InlineTech: From Pandemic Spike to Sustainable Growth
+# Revenue: From Pandemic Spike to Sustainable Growth
 *(Built with synthetic data to protect confidentiality, modeled on real work at Deloitte)*

 ---